speudusa/csharp-web-development-wiki/Working-With-Students.md

 # Communication

-Positive and productive communication between instructors, TFs, and students is vital to a successful class.
+Positive and productive communication between instructors, TAs, and students is vital to a successful class.

 ## Be Empathetic and Positive

-Students will be looking to instructors, TFs, and the curriculum for knowledge and guidance.
+Students will be looking to instructors, TAs, and the curriculum for knowledge and guidance.
 Have empathy when speaking to students, and remember that learning to code is not an easy task.
 Keep in mind that we all learn at different speeds and in different ways.
 Be supportive and patient as the students demonstrate and describe their issues.
 Acknowledge their success, listen to their worries, and answer their questions in a clear, attentive, and polite manner.

 ## Stand By the Curriculum